 Any full-time Honors student meeting participation and grade requirements may apply.
 Preference will be given to students who will be juniors or seniors in Fall 2014.
 Please note: Research Scholarship funding is processed through the Financial Aid Office and figured into a student’s financial aid package; therefore, it can impact your overall aid.
 Students must be registered for at least 1 credit hour during the Summer 2014 term.

-Information about and the application for Fall 2014 scholarships will be available in mid-March.
+Information about and the application for Fall 2014 scholarships will be available in late-March.